 Funny that I’d want to know the dog’s name before the woman’s (I didn’t even ask her).

 A friend just got a dog.
 A mix of this and that; a mutt, which I have no bias against: I’ve owned more than one.
 He brought it to our house on the weekend; like all puppies, it was cute and lovable, but I didn’t have an affinity toward it like I’ve had toward other dogs.
 Like people, some dogs I can relate to better than others.
 THAT’S RIGHT!

 The first dog I personally owned (opposed to one my parents got when I lived with them) was from the SPCA in St. John’s, Newfoundland, where my girlfriend (now wife) volunteered.
 A cross between a beagle and lab, I think, he was a dog I immediately attached to: friendly, kind, gentle, intelligent… like me!
 Yeah.

-We visited a Newfoundland dog breeder in New Glasgow about 10 years ago, as I described in a previous post.
+We visited a Newfoundland dog breeder in New Glasgow about 10 years ago, as I described in.
 It was fun.
 If I was rich and lived in the country, it’s something I think I’d enjoy – raising dogs.